 The more we help children avoid the feared situation, the worse things get.
 The more we gently reassure them that all will be okay, and then allow them the opportunity to face the situation, we find that they get better.

-Every kindergarten and first grade teacher has seen this dozens of times.
+Every kindergarten and first-grade teacher has seen this dozen of times.
 The parent who lingers, and soothes excessively, will nurture the most clingy, fearful child who shows more and more separation anxiety.
 Don’t do this!